HospitalRun/hospitalrun.io/_posts/2016-06-03-why-hospitalrun.markdown

 <p>
   <img src="/img/screenshot-mock-sm.jpg" alt="HospitalRun" width="90%" /><br/>
-  <em>The HospitalRun project was unauspiciously launched in 2014 at a piece of D-level commercial real estate in Lemoyne, Pennsylvania.</em>
+  <em>The HospitalRun project was unauspiciously launched in 2014 at a piece of <a href="https://www.google.com/maps/place/701+Bosler+Ave,+Lemoyne,+PA+17043/data=!4m2!3m1!1s0x89c8c199d4c8f2b1:0x78b1c766ad2e2f6e?sa=X&ved=0ahUKEwiK28WYtqHNAhWDGD4KHZZaDxkQ8gEIGzAA" target="_blank">D-level commercial real estate in Lemoyne, Pennsylvania</a>.</em>
 </p>

 ## Quantifying the unaddressed need
 We had a sense that if CURE International - a network of hospitals that was receiving some source of funding from the US, Canada, and the UK - was struggling with this issue, that there could be thousands of other facilities in low-to-medium income countries with the same problems.
 However, validating that sense with facts was harder than you might think.
-There was no clear research answering the question: how many hospitals <i>are</i> in low-to-medium income countries?
+There seemed to be no clear research answering the question: how many hospitals <i>are</i> in low-to-medium income countries?

-So we did the research ourselves.
+So we did some research ourselves.

 We put together a mashup of [UN](http://goo.gl/fKbG9k) and [WHO](http://goo.gl/WlZrgl) data in order to try to estimate how many hospitals are in low-to-medium income countries.
-The result of that work is published [here](http://goo.gl/38MVD0), and we referenced our estimate, nearly 14,000 hospitals in low-to-medium income countries, in our first justification paper, titled ["Why HospitalRun?"](http://goo.gl/NCJDnJ).
-Sidenote: A year later, I was speaking with another CTO and contributor to HospitalRun about that research and was told that our numbers were way off - that we completely underestimated.
+The result of that work is published [here](http://goo.gl/38MVD0), and we referenced our estimate, nearly 14,000 hospitals in low-to-medium income countries, in our first justification paper, titled ["Why HospitalRun?"](http://goo.gl/NCJDnJ) <i>Sidenote: A year later, I was speaking with another CTO and contributor to HospitalRun about that research and was told that our numbers were way off - that we completely underestimated.</i>

 The bottom line is that there's a huge, unaddressed need.